Publish Date

 "Traditionally productivity software only asks the user to provide the information while the app handles the functionality."

 Imagine you are running a team of 10 people who want to track their tasks, share files, gather research, and provide feedback on any of them.
 You would need a separate tool for each activity such as file management, databases, and task management.
-Imagine you have one tool, and every time you create a new “file”, that file is blank.
-In space, it’s up to you to choose the furniture and equipment and make a café, a gym, or a home.
-Similarly, in the all-in-one workspaces, it’s up to the user to decide if this “file” is a database, a Kanban board, or a simple note.
+Imagine you have one tool, and every time you create a new "file," that file is blank.
+In space, it's up to you to choose the furniture and equipment and make a cafe, a gym, or a home.

 You might think that this change sounds more like a pain in the butt more than anything else, so why is it "critical," you ask?
 There are two key reasons: